amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 **Required**: Store the `refresh token` securely.

 ### 4. Refresh your tokens
-Access tokens expire after sixty minutes and require refreshing.
+Access tokens expire after 60 minutes and require refreshing.
 To maintain continuous access to Meraki resources, refresh your access tokens as needed.

 Follow these steps to refresh your access tokens using your refresh token:
 - Step 1: Send a POST request to `https://as.meraki.com/oauth/token`.